 Safe to Use: Ghostery is undeniably safe to use, and has even been recommended by Edward Snowden (the former CIA operative who leaked the NSA phone surveillance documentation in 2013).

-It has also updated in revenue-making practices — in earlier versions, users could opt-in to share their data about ads they encountered on the web.
+It has also updated revenue-making practices — in earlier versions, users could opt-in to share their data about ads they encountered on the web.
 Some people thought their data was being shared indiscriminately, which is false.

 Newer versions of Ghostery have made this clearer.
 Instead, users can now choose to opt into (or out of) Rewards, which is a form of affiliate marketing.
-The Rewards tab of the Ghostery extension will offer users who enable the service specialized shopping deals and is meant to be genuinely useful.
+The Rewards tab of the Ghostery extension will offer users who enable the service specialized shopping deals and are meant to be genuinely useful.

 Other Great Ad Blockers That Work